Nude Mouse Models

 Caused by a genetic mutation, nude mouse models lack a normal immune system and thymus gland.
 They have a repressed immune system due to reduced number of T cells.
 Nude mice are ideal for tumor and tissue studies because they have no rejection responses and are hairless, making it easier to identify tumors.

-Immunodeficient Models For Oncology Studies
+Poster: Immunodeficient Models for Oncology Studies

 See which immunodeficient model is best suited for your cancer studies.